brownan/backathon/README.md

 Another goal of Gbackup is to not require a password for backup and other write-only operations to the repository, as it's designed to run in the background and start automatically at boot.
-The obvious way achieve this is with public/private key encryption.
+The obvious way to achieve this is with public/private key encryption.
 The public key is used for encrypting files before uploading, and is stored in plain text locally.
 Decryption requires the private key, which is stored encrypted with a password.